 The Budget Narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Worksheet.

-The narrative should be mathematically sound and correspond with the information and figures provided in the Budget Detail Worksheet.
-The narrative should explain how all costs were estimated and calculated and how they are relevant to the completion of the proposed project.
-The narrative may include tables for clarification purposes but need not be in a spreadsheet format.
+- Proposed budgets are expected to be complete; reasonable and allowable; cost effective; and necessary for project activities. - The narrative should be mathematically sound and correspond with the information and figures provided in the Budget Detail Worksheet. - The narrative should explain how all costs were estimated and calculated and how they are relevant to the completion of the proposed project. - The budget materials must include information on the 50% in-kind match requirement - The narrative may include tables for clarification purposes but need not be in a spreadsheet format.
 As with the Budget Detail Worksheet, the Budget Narrative should be broken down by year.